-In order to receive a Benedictine Leadership Studies certificate, a student must complete 16-20 BLS credits.
-Up to 15 of these credits can count toward the college's core curriculum, and at least one artifact from each of these courses must be included in his or her portfolio.
+In order to receive a Benedictine Leadership Studies certificate, a student must complete 24-25 BLS credits and 15 Honors Community credits.
+Most of these credits will count toward the college's core curriculum, and at least one artifact from each of these courses must be included in his or her portfolio.